 Do you consider yourself superior to any of your opponents?

 "Neither superior nor inferior.
-I am equal to them and each circuit may be favorable or unfavorable to one rather than the other."
+I am equal to them and each circuit may be favourable or unfavourable to one rather than the other".

 Are you a feminist?